cloudogu/velero/design/client-side-encryption_design.md

 - Encryption of the main cluster backup file with AES.
 - Basic configuration of the encryption, e.g. turning it on and off.
-- Changing the encryption key for future backups while still retaining access to older backups.
+- Ability to change encryption key for future backups

 ## Non Goals

 - Other ciphers than AES (can be added later).
 - Encrypting anything other than the main backup file.
+- re-encrypt old backups if new encryption key was set

 ## High-Level Design

 Encryption will happen during the backup process before the objects are persisted (e.g. written to an object store).
 Decryption will happen during a restore after the persisted objects have been read.
-The encryption key will be stored in a Kubernetes secret.
+The encryption key will be stored in a Kubernetes secret by the user.
 Encryption can be configured through commandline arguments to the velero server.
-Changing the encryption key is done by creating a new secret with the changed encryption key and configuring it in Velero's configuration.
+The user can change the encryption key by creating a new encryption key secret and configuring it in Velero's configuration.
 If a backup is encrypted, it contains a flag and the name of the used encryption key secret in its metadata.
-For backwards compatability reasons, only the main backup archive will be encrypted.
+For backwards compatibility reasons, only the main backup archive will be encrypted.

 ## Detailed Design